 03. PTC: Cancer Types

-Each type of organ transplant comes with cancer risks that may be different due to unique biology of that organ, or more commonly, due to the different drug protocals - both drug type and dosage - used for each type of transplant.
+Each type of organ transplant comes with cancer risks that may be different due to the unique biology of that organ, or more commonly, due to the different drug protocols - both drug type and dosage - used for each transplant.

 Keep in mind that many cancers are non-symptomatic, making it hard for the patient to recognize any external symptoms.
 In surveys of transplant patients who have experienced those cancers, it is common to learn how coincidental the cancer finding was, usually identified in a non-related test or procedure that exposed a tumor that was not the subject of that procedure.